Welcome to Wopular's coverage of Weekly Jobless Claims.

-Weekly Jobless Claims that have been featured on main sections
+Weekly Jobless Claims | featured news

 The number of newly laid-off workers seeking unemployment benefits fell for the third straight week, evidence that layoffs are continuing to ease in the earliest stages of an economic recovery.